 I’m always on the hunt for a great healthy snack.
-Filled with wholesome ingredients, this fruit and nut muesli bread rounds recipe is perfect for a healthy snack.
+Filled with wholesome ingredients, this fruit and nut muesli bread rounds recipe is perfect option!

 Do you ever struggle with what to eat for a healthy snack?
 I know I do.
 Sure, you can have some apple slices with almond butter or dried fruit and nuts, but that gets kind of boring after a while, doesn’t it?